 “After fighting through the most difficult two years in our history, when there’s finally a glimmer of optimism on the horizon, the city comes and denies our terrasse permit just days away from terrasse season,” Demers said.

-But, then on Thursday, the day after this article was originally published, Demers told Eater the city informed him that he could proceed with his original terrasse plans after all.
+But then, on Thursday, the day after this article was initially published, Demers told Eater the city informed him that he could proceed with his original terrasse plans after all.
 He posted about the resolution on social media, thanking the city for “hearing our concerns and acknowledging them and acting on them.”

-Meanwhile, out east, in Tétreaultville, burgers-and-more joint Chez Simon Cantine Urbaine said it won’t be able have a terrasse this summer.
+Meanwhile, out east, in Tétreaultville, burgers-and-more joint Chez Simon Cantine Urbaine said it wouldn’t be able to have a terrasse this summer.
 Per a now-deleted post published to the restaurant’s Facebook page on Monday, major roadwork being done nearby on Highway 25 and La Fontaine Tunnel has led to lane closures, rerouted streets, parking restrictions, and the suspension of the restaurant’s terrasse this summer.
-(Eater has reached out to Chez Simon about the deleted post, and to the borough for comment.)
+(Eater has reached out to Chez Simon about the deleted post and the borough for comment.)

-Bella and Chez Simon aren’t the only restaurants that have had concerns about terrasse plans going awry.
-Eater reported on similar issues last year, and just a few weeks ago restaurateurs in Montreal’s Little Burgundy made headlines after decrying the timing of water main repairs on Notre-Dame that would delay their start to the terrasse season.
+Bella and Chez Simon aren’t the only restaurants concerned about terrasse plans going awry.
+Eater reported on similar issues last year.
+Just a few weeks ago, restaurateurs in Montreal’s Little Burgundy made headlines after decrying the timing of water main repairs on Notre-Dame that would delay their start to the terrasse season.
 They’ve since come to a compromise with the city, a compressed timeline for the work — but, of course, that depends on construction staying on track.

-Update: April 14, 2021 1:30 p.m.: This post has been updated to include new information that the city has informed Demers he could set up a terrasse in Place d’Youville Park again this year.
+Update: April 14, 2021, 1:30 p.m.: This post has been updated to include information that the city has informed Demers he could set up a terrasse in Place d’Youville Park again this year.